TheAbsentTourist/weather-web/README.md

 Use **NHC** for AL / EP / CP.
 Use **JTWC** for WP / IO / SH.
 Do not ask JTWC for East or Central Pacific.

 Most tools work with no API key.
 FIRMS CSV-family modes need a NASA FIRMS MAP_KEY.
-Never invent a key.
+These can be obtained at https://firms.modaps.eosdis.nasa.gov/api/area/

 ---